-As a maritime worker, you know better than anyone how dangerous the industry can be.
-Between cutting corners and rush jobs, lack of manpower and not enough sleep, it’s difficult to prevent accidents.
-It’s even more difficult recovering from one.
-If your recovery is taking longer than expected, your financial stability could take a hit.
+As a maritime worker, you understand the dangers of your job better than anyone.
+The hazards are everywhere—severe weather, slippery surfaces, heavy equipment, rush jobs, lack of manpower, being overworked—most of which you don’t have control over.
+It becomes difficult to prevent accidents and even more difficult recovering from one.
+If your recovery is taking longer than expected, your financial stability could be in trouble.

 Most of the resources we’ve found target specific areas you might need help handling, but often you just need extra cash to use as you see fit.
 FITAP, available in Louisiana, gives eligible recipients a monthly cash stipend.
 To qualify, you must meet income guidelines, have a child under the age of 19 and be a Louisiana resident.

 This chart shows how much assistance a family receives based on family size.

 |No. of People||1||2||3||4||5||6||7||8||9||10|

 |FITAP Grant Amt||$122||$188||$240||$284||$327||$366||$402||$441||$477||$512|

 TANF is the Mississippi equivalent of FITAP.
 Both programs are state branches of the federal welfare program, and the guidelines are the same.
 If you live in Mississippi, use the Mississippi link to apply.

 If you are concerned that you may fall behind on your rent or mortgage, contact your mortgage company or landlord and ask for a temporary deferment or permission to pay slightly late.
 Depending upon your mortgage company, you may be able to skip one or two loan payments and have those payments added to the back end of your loan.

 If you need help paying your rent, you may apply for a voucher.
 If you are approved, a voucher will help cover a portion of your rent.